mohd-arham-islam/Rental-Bikes-Demand-Prediction/End-to-End Project Implementation.md

 ## Setup Jupyter Notebook
 Create a folder named `notebook` that has a subfolder `data`.
 The dataset will be placed in this folder.
 In the parent folder, create `.ipynb` files for EDA and Model Training.

+## Data Ingestion
+In an end-to-end machine learning (ML) project, the data_ingestion.py script or module typically plays a crucial role in the data preprocessing and data acquisition stages.
+Its primary purpose is to load, clean, and prepare the raw data for use in the machine learning pipeline.